-ON/OFF SWITCH (FIG. UU)
+ON/OFF SWITCH (FIG. KK)

-The ON / OFF switch has a safety switch key.
+The ON/OFF switch has a safety switch key (1).
 With the key removed from the switch, unauthorized and hazardous use by children and others is minimized.

 - To turn the saw ON, insert the safety switch key (1) into the slot in the switch (2).
 Move the switch upward to the ON position. - 2.
-To turn the saw OFF, move the switch downward. - To lock the switch in the OFF position, grasp the end (or yellow part) of the safety switch key (1), and pull it out. - 4.
-With the safety removal key removed, the switch will not operate. - 5.
-If the safety removal key is removed while the saw is running, it can be turned OFF but cannot be restarted without inserting the safety switch key (1).
+To turn the saw OFF, press the switch downward. - To lock the switch in the OFF position, grasp the yellow part of the safety switch key (1), and pull it out. - 4.
+With the safety switch key removed, the switch will not operate. - If the safety switch key is removed while the saw is running, it can be turned OFF but cannot be restarted without inserting the safety switch key (1).